Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

 # In the Image Gallery

-# Ratings & Reviews Module- will be added onto the product and help us - ALVIN WILL DO THIS
+# Ratings & Reviews Module
+- R32321

 # Questions & Answers Module - KEVIN WILL DO THIS